The mission of the Rockaway Youth Task Force is to empower youth in our local communities through civic engagement & volunteer opportunities.

 Chief Operations Officer

-Silaka has served as Vice President of the Rockaway Youth Task since 2012.
-In April of 2014 she became the youngest member of Community Board 14 and has served on the Citywide Steering Committee for PBNYC, the New York Communities Rising Rockaway East Planning Committee, the OEM’s Community Emergency Response Team.
+Cox’s approach to community engagement is holistic.
+She currently serves as the youngest sitting member of Community Board 14.
+Previously, she served on the Citywide Steering Committee for PBNYC, the New York Communities Rising Rockaway East Planning Committee, the OEM’s Community Emergency Response Team.

-Born and raised in North Carolina, Jazmine moved to the Rockaways in October of 2012.
-She has been with the Rockaway Youth Task Force since December of 2012 and is also a member of the Community Emergency Response Team.
+Born and raised in North Carolina, Jazmine Outlaw moved to Far Rockaway in October 2012.
+She joined RYTF in December of that year, and currently serves on the Community Emergency Response Team.
 She is currently a freshman at City Tech studying Graphic Arts and Advertising.
 Jazmine enjoys graphic design, listening to music, and shopping at her favorite store, Walmart.
 She also plays the trumpet and watches cartoons late at night.

 Civic Engagement Coordinator

-Khaleel was born in Brooklyn, New York and moved to Rockaway in December of 2005.
-He has lived in Rockaway for nearly 10 years and has been an active member of the Rockaway Youth Task Force for about three years.
-In recent years, Anderson attends Queens College and studies Political and Computer Sciences.
-Khaleel is a huge Knicks fan and enjoys meeting new people!
+Khaleel was born in Brooklyn, New York and moved to Rockaway in December 2005.
+He has lived in Rockaway for nearly 10 years and has been an active member of RYTF since 2011.
+Khaleel attends Queens College where he majors in Political and Computer Sciences.
+He received the NYC Council Merit Scholar due to his significant prowess in local civic engagement.